wazo-platform/wazo-load-tools/stack-deployment/README.md

 # Automated stack deployment for load testing

+These tools will deploy a VM, install wazo stack EUC and populate it with 5000 users.

 It uses terraform with openstack provider.
 If you need another cloud provider you'll have to adapt the *.tf files.